-In the same way that no two births are ever the same, neither are any one Mama's experiences.
-The #MomLife series explores any and every topic relating to pregnancy, birth and early motherhood, from a Featured Mama's perspective.
-This week our Featured Mama is simply called "Lucy".
+In the same way that no two births are ever the same, neither are any one parents' experiences.
+This series explores any and every topic relating to pregnancy, birth and early parenthood, from a featured parent's perspective.
+This week our featured Mom is simply called "Lucy".
 Read her powerful story below:

 “Motherhood is about raising and celebrating the child you have, not the child you thought you would have.
 It’s about understanding that he is exactly the person he is supposed to be.
 And that, if you’re lucky, he just might be the teacher who turns you into the person you are supposed to be.”